- Why is it important not to dispose of unwanted clothing?

 We try our best to help in these very rare situations, but it is often very difficult to locate individual items given the sheer volume of recyclables that we collect daily, the regular pickups from our bins, and the fact that we do not track individual items from a particular bin.
 Should you accidentally discard something please immediately contact your local Planet Aid.

-What happens to materials that are recycled?
+What happens to materials that you drop in our bins?

 Can I donate money instead of clothing?